hssnx/FamilyConnect/README.md

 ## ❓ Why This Project?

-Managing daily learning activities for family members can be time-consuming, so I built **ShahirConnect** as an **AI-powered online hub for family learning and productivity**.
+As an older brother, I want my siblings to always stay on track and continue growing, but spending hours teaching them is very time-consuming.
+So, I built ShahirConnect—an AI-powered online hub for family learning and productivity.

 ShahirConnect allows AI to **generate, assign, and evaluate** tasks automatically, keeping everyone engaged in meaningful daily learning.
 It’s a **personalized AI-driven mentor** that tracks progress, maintains streaks, and fosters healthy learning habits.